African Safari Journals

 The golden rule here is to pack as lightly as possible.
 You don't want to be stuck with a lot of heavy baggage that you might not use anyway.

-Space will be at a premium in the safari vehicle and in some of your accommodations so with that in mind, the safari packing list below will help you to pack only the necessary and correct items.
+Space will be at a premium on your international flight, light aircraft transfers and safari vehicle so with that in mind, the safari packing list below will help you to pack only the necessary and correct items.

 It may look long at first glance but depending on your personal circumstances and the type of trip you are going on some of the items won't be applicable to you and you can safely ignore them.

-The safari packing list is based on the advice and recommendations from all the trip reports over the years at African Safari Journals and my own experience in packing for the dozens of safaris that I have been on.
+The safari packing list is based on the advice and recommendations from all the trip reports over the years at African Safari Journals and my own experience in packing for the hundreds of safaris (including self drives) that I have been on.

 SAFARI GEAR